-A Pole star is born: How Iga Swiatek crushed the odds to emerge unexpected French Open champion
+A Pole star is born: Iga Swiatek crushes the odds to emerge unexpected French Open champion

 First of many Majors to come: Twitter hails teen star Iga Swiatek’s dominant French Open title run

 - She is the first singles Grand Slam champion from Poland.
-Yet, she was quick to dismiss Radwanksa comparisons and said should be considered the best player form the country because of her consistency.
+Yet, she was quick to dismiss Radwanksa comparisons and said should be considered the best player from the country because of her consistency.

 - She is the youngest Roland Garros winner since a certain Rafael Nadal in 2005, who was also 19, and the youngest women’s champion since 1992.
 The Spaniard happens to be her favourite player.

-- She is first woman since Justine Henin in 2007 to win without dropping a set.
-Henin is the modern French Open great with three consecutive titles and no one has come close to her record in Paris.
+- She is first woman since Justine Henin in 2007 to win French Open without dropping a set.
+Henin is a modern French Open great with three consecutive titles and no one has come close to her record in Paris.

 - She dropped just 28 games, tying Chris Evert’s run in 1979 for second-fewest games lost in an Open era Major win and second only to Steffi Graf, who lost just 20 in 1988.